Dissecting the style in one of my favourite TV shows.

 This isn’t the end of the good stuff, either.
 We see some other cool pieces worn by Magnum throughout the show, such as classic chunky cable knit sweaters and a brown leather flight jacket, complete with scarf and gloves for that old-time aviator – or hot rodder – look.

 Lastly, we see some tasteful tailored looks occasionally worn by Magnum.
 Though his character isn’t drawn to tailoring, as his style is largely rugged and practical for warmer climates (we see much more of the refined aesthetic from Higgins, his counterpart at the estate), there are some cool bits of suiting in period-set episodes.
 Also, Magnum is occasionally required to dress the part to attend social events, often when there’s something happening to do with Higgins.
+One interesting sign of the times the show was shot in occurs during a conversation between Magnum and his never-seen benefactor Robin Masters, who invites Magnum to a social event and stipulates that Magnum wear a suit; “polyester, if you’ve got it”.
+It’s hard for my under-30 self to imagine a time where polyester was a must-have tailoring cloth among the well-to-do of the world!

 Lastly, his outfits are complemented by a couple of cool watches.
 In the first few seasons, he wore a Chronosport Sea Quartz 30, while in later seasons he wore a Rolex GMT-Master 16750 Pepsi, a very sought after watch to this day.